A new characterization of symmetric $H^+$-tensors and $M$-tensors: New characterization of symmetric -tensors

-Corollary~\ref{col:fullGDDplus} readily implies that membership in the set of $H^+$-tensors can be tested using tractable conic optimization techniques, and more precisely, the {\em power cone}~\citep[see, e.g.,][]{chares2009cones,hien2015differential}.
+Corollary~\ref{col:fullGDDplus} readily implies that one can identify whether a symmetric tensor is an $H^+$-tensors using tractable conic optimization techniques, and more precisely, the {\em power cone}~\citep[see, e.g.,][]{chares2009cones,hien2015differential}.
 To illustrate this, let us first introduce the {\em high-dimensional power cone}.

 \begin{definition}[{High-dimensional power cone~\citep[][Sec.
 4.1.2]{chares2009cones}}] For any $\alpha \in \R^m_+$ such that $e\tr \alpha = 1$, the {\em high-dimensional power cone} is defined by

 \end{definition}